-- Use research to guide the profession. - Establish core professional standards, curricula, and entry level assessments for new teachers. - Align teacher education curricula, standards for students, and licensing requirements for teachers. - Create professional development institutes for professors and master teachers. - Press the developers of textbooks and instructional materials to improve their products. - Promote high-quality professional development for teachers. - Invest in teaching. - Teaching Writing to Improve Reading Skills (2020), published by the International Literacy Association (2020c), describes the reciprocal relationship between reading and writing. - Elementary grade students should write 30 minutes a day. - Students need opportunities to write for real audiences/real purposes - Writing facilitate comprehension of text - Process of writing includes planning, drafting, revising, and editing - Third Grade Reading Laws: Implementation and Impact Recognizing the critical importance of early literacy, the Council of Chief State School Officers (CCSSO) and the Center on Enhancing Early Learning Outcomes (CEELO) have both worked intensively with states on Birth through third grade improvement strategies across literacy and other learning domains.
-Third grade reading laws are one strategy that many states have employed to address early literacy challenges; at least 26 states have passed third grade reading laws over the past 20 years (CCSSO, 2019).
-This brief is intended to give an overview of the current status of state third grade reading laws and policies, with the goal of supporting states' early literacy goals.
+- Use research to guide the profession. - Establish core professional standards, curricula, and entry level assessments for new teachers. - Align teacher education curricula, standards for students, and licensing requirements for teachers. - Create professional development institutes for professors and master teachers. - Press the developers of textbooks and instructional materials to improve their products. - Promote high-quality professional development for teachers. - Invest in teaching. - Teaching Writing to Improve Reading Skills (2020), published by the International Literacy Association (2020c), describes the reciprocal relationship between reading and writing. - Elementary grade students should write 30 minutes a day. - Students need opportunities to write for real audiences/real purposes - Writing facilitate comprehension of text - Process of writing includes planning, drafting, revising, and editing - Third Grade Reading Laws: Implementation and Impact Recognizing the critical importance of early literacy, the Council of Chief State School Officers (CCSSO) and the Center on Enhancing Early Learning Outcomes (CEELO) have both worked intensively with states on birth through third-grade improvement strategies across literacy and other learning domains.
+Third-grade reading laws are one strategy that many states have employed to address early literacy challenges; at least 26 states have passed third-grade reading laws over the past 20 years (CCSSO, 2019).
+This brief is intended to give an overview of the current status of state third-grade reading laws and policies, with the goal of supporting states' early literacy goals.
 The goal of these policies is to improve reading outcomes by bringing attention and resources to early literacy, and by recommending or requiring some combination of prevention, intervention, and/or retention.

 - Prevention: Efforts to increase the overall quality of reading instruction and to build more effective systems to support early literacy and child development. - Intervention: Efforts to identify and diagnose reading difficulties early in individual students and provide them with targeted additional supports in or out of the classroom to help them get on track for reading before the end of third grade. - Retention: Requirements that a student not advance past third grade if her or she cannot demonstrate reading proficiency.
-Retention requirements are intended to create stronger incentives for schools and teachers to focus on early literacy instruction and intervention, and to ensure all students enter fourth grade with strong reading skills.
+Retention requirements are intended to create stronger incentives for schools and teachers to focus on early literacy instruction and intervention, and to ensure all students enter fourth grade with strong reading skills. - The Wallace Foundation Summer Learning Planning Toolkit During the summer, low-income students lose ground compared to their wealthier peers (Wallace Foundation, 2020).
+But summer can also be a time to help level the playing field through high-quality, summer learning programs that research shows produce measurable benefits in math, reading, and social and emotional learning.
+With more than 50, evidence-based tools and resources-drawn from the work of five urban school districts and their partners, and aligned with research from RAND-the Summer Learning Toolkit helps educators deliver programs that make a real difference.